 Special Olympics is a global organization that unleashes the human spirit through the transformative power and joy of sport, every day around the world.
 The Chicago Fire is proud to support Special Olympics of Illinois in their mission to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.

-In 2016, the Chicago Fire and Special Olympics Illinois introduced members of their Unified Soccer All-Star team, a squad composed of Illinois-based teens with and without intellectual disabilities.
-The team will travel with the Chicago Fire First Team to Frisco to play the Special Olympics Unified All-Star team from Texas at Toyota Stadium and will later host the Special Olympics Unified All-Star team from Orlando, Florida at Toyota Park.
+The Chicago Fire and Special Olympics Illinois 2017 Unified Soccer All-Star team, is a squad composed of Illinois-based teens with and without intellectual disabilities.
+On June 17th, the team traveled with the Chicago Fire First Team to Foxborough, Massachusetts to play the Special Olympics Unified All-Star team from New England at Gillette Stadium and hosted the New England's team at Toyota Park on August 5th.

 THE LISA FAMILY FOUNDATION